-- Inner chamber: It is made of stainless steel which supports the long-lasting operation and also provides corrosion-resistant usage.
-On both the sides, tray slots are found onto which the tray shelves can be adjusted or removed accordingly, considering the height and volume of the articles to be sterilized.
+- Inner chamber: It is made of stainless steel which supports long-lasting operation and also provides corrosion-resistant usage.
+On both sides, tray slots are found onto which the tray shelves can be adjusted or removed accordingly, considering the height and volume of the articles to be sterilized.
 The tray holder is made of stainless steel wire mesh cable.

 - Temperature sensor: It senses the rise and fall in temperature inside the oven.

-- Air vents: It is located towards the top of the chamber, which releases the hot gases and excessive heat outside the oven.
+- Air vents: It is located towards the top of the chamber, which releases hot gases and excessive heat outside the oven.